 David and I had been trying to have another flight together after our successful trip around London.
 Unfortunately I’d had to cancel one the previous week due to more urgent work commitments, so decided to try again this week.
-Sadly David was being checkout out in his new shareoplane so wasn’t available.
+Sadly David was being checked out in his new shareoplane so wasn’t available.
 I’d made a few enquiries with friends to see if I could find some company, but due to the short notice nobody was available so it was to be a solo flight.

 Having most of the day available, I decided to try to extend my range a bit, taking in some new airfields if at all possible.
 Some playing around with Sky Demon came up with the route Kemble -> Gamston (routing to the West of Birmingham), then on to Nottingham and back to Kemble (this time via the East side of Birmingham).
 The recent spell of good weather continued, so there were no obstacles in the way of the flight.
 For some reason I was unable to receive an answer from the AIS information line (usually my last belt and braces check that I hadn’t missed any airspace upgrades) but as I’d checked NOTAMs on both Sky Demon and the AIS web site, I wasn’t too concerned.